LGBT Rights in Europe

 According to the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA), homosexuality is criminalized in more than 70 countries.

 There you have it.
 We’ve tried to give you some basic information about LGBTQ rights in Europe.
 It’s worth noting that most of these countries are also among the safest countries.

-Please note that no country is immune to LGBTI issues, however, Europe has shown to be more tolerant of the LGBTI population in general.
+Please note that no country is immune to LGBTI issues, however, EU countries have shown to be more tolerant of the LGBTI population in general.
 Europe is a place where people may live more freely, regardless of sexual orientation, without fear of physical hostility in public settings.

 Have you ever lived in any of those EU countries we’ve listed above?
 Are they really gay-friendly?
 Let us know…Please also feel free to share your insights on our growing forum.

 Frequently Asked Questions on Gay Rights in Europe

 Is Western Europe a good place for LGBT people?

 Western European countries are very advanced in regards to homosexual relations and sexual orientation.
 If you’re an LGBT individual and looking for a place to relocate to, you can check one of the Western Europe countries we’ve listed above.

 How does Central and Eastern Europe handle LGBT rights?

 In general, Eastern Europe is more conservative than Western Europe when it comes to LGBT rights.
 Bulgaria is one of these countries where LGBT people feel less comfortable than in Western Europe.